How I Built a Successful Business in 3D Printing without any Knowledge or Experience

 Growth

 In the same year, we left the coworking space for an office and almost immediately began conducting heavy activities on all fronts and taking part in various expositions.
-One of the first expositions we attended was 3D Print Expo, the largest festival of 3D technologies in the country.
+One of the first expositions we attended was 3D Print Expo, the largest exhibition for additive manufacturing at the time.

 At that time, I already knew the prospects for the development of the product grid and knew what customers associated with the 3D hypermarket.
 That’s why I was out to find domains that had 3D+shop or store in their name.